 The roots of Christ Lutheran Church reach back to 1855 when a group of German settlers traveled to Trinity Lutheran Church in St. Paul to worship.
 Due to the distance and difficulty of travel, they arranged for Pastor Tirmenstein of Trinity to travel to North St. Paul to preach.
 In our century and a quarter history, we have been blessed to gather not more than a few blocks away from our current location and to once again travel to preach the gospel.

 In 2005, Christ Lutheran began a second worship site at Oneka Elementary School in Hugo.
 After eight years of worship at Oneka Elementary School, Christ Lutheran completed construction on a church and early learning center (Cornerstone) in Hugo.
 Cornerstone Early Learning Center began classes on Tuesday, September 2, 2014.
-The church’s dedication is scheduled for November 16, 2014.
+The church’s dedication occurred on November 16, 2014.

 While visitors from 1855 would marvel at the changes in lifestyle, communications and technology, they would be comforted by the consistency and clarity of the message.
 As we gaze with gratitude on the events of the last century and a quarter, we also look forward with confidence to the road ahead.
 The medium and the method may change, but the Message is eternal.